 Manaf Halbouni, originally from Syria and living and working in Dresden, was our resident artist in Huntly in Spring 2017.
 Manaf looked at the question of What if the Arab world had colonised Europe rather than the other way round?

-At a time where Europe and its nation states are under question What If? deals with an alternative history timeline of colonialism in the Middle East.
+At a time where Europe and its nation states are under question What If? dealt with an alternative history timeline of colonialism in the Middle East.
 Most of the countries in that area today were formed by British and French agreements through the Sykes-Picot Agreement which, in 1916 divided the Middle East into the countries we know now: Syria, Iraq, Egypt, Lebanon, Palestine, Jordan, ... are some of those who fell into that agreement.
-Manaf is turning this history round, fictionalising a world where the Ottoman Empire and United States of Arabia split Europe instead.
+Manaf turned this history round, fictionalising a world where the Ottoman Empire and United States of Arabia split Europe instead.

 Supported by: Goethe Institute